 My goal for 2019 is to increase our retirement account balance by $55,000 through contributions and returns.
 I think by December 31, 2019 we will have $280,000 saved for retirement.
 If my projections are correct, I believe we will have half of one million dollars saved for retirement within the next five years (by the year 2023) and just before the age of 40.
 By the end of the year 2023 I think we will have a retirement account balance of approximately $525,000.

 And then I project us to have our biggest financial milestone ever completed within the next 9-10 years; a $1,000,000 retirement balance.
 So by the year 2028 I anticipate us having a retirement balance of 7-figures.

 PS – for those of you wondering, we have never received an inheritance or any amount of money for that matter from anyone to date.
 We bought our first house in 2008 with a down payment we saved ourselves.
 It was a modest starter home for us.
 We then upgraded houses in 2014 with the equity earned from the six years at our first house.
 We keep growing our net worth because we stick to a budget and save aggressively.
 I strongly urge all of you Millennial’s following this blog to do the same.

 My Personal Performance

 I manage mine and my wife’s retirement accounts through Vanguard myself.
-I own all index funds and one Target Date fund.
+I own all index funds.
 Below is a recap of my last 10 years.